54 Rock Road, Long Valley, NJ 07853

 Visit the NJ BPU Website for details about appliance recycling program.

-- Broken fluorescent bulbs must be taken to Hazardous Waste Facility by appointment only.
+- Unbroken compact fluorescent bulbs are accepted at the Household Hazardous Waste in Flanders, by appointment only.
 973-829-8006

 Used engine oil accepted at the Recycling Center.
 Residents must bring oil in their own contain which will be returned to them after being emptied.